Ktt-Development/docs.kttdevelopment.com/simplehttpserver/handler/sse-handler.md

+---
+title: SSE Handler
+body: |
+    The [Server Sent Events (SSE) Handler](/simplehttpserver/documentation/com/kttdevelopment/simplehttpserver/handler/SSEHandler.html) allows the server to communicate with the client without requiring a new exchange.
+---
 # Server Sent Events (SSE) Handler

 The server sent events (SSE) handler allows a constant server to client stream of data.
 More information on SSE can be found [here](https://www.w3schools.com/html/html5_serversentevents.asp).